jazlynhellman/poi/README.md

+# Introduction
-Welcome ECSE 437 Group 7's README for steps to replicate the evaluation of the team's technical improvements on Apache POI.
+Welcome to ECSE 437 Group 7's README for steps to replicate the evaluation of the team's technical improvements on Apache POI.

 ## Preliminary Steps
 Before conducting each experiment, please ensure the following steps have been completed: